DS-Rahul95/testrepo/README.md

 # testrepo
 ##Edit the file
-Is's markdown file in repository.
+It's markdown file in repository.